-Lantern Festival Full Guide: A Dazzling Celebration (2024 Updated)
+Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

-The Lantern Festival has been a pop culture icon for many years.
+The Chinese Lantern Festival has been a pop culture icon for many years.
 You might have seen it in movies and TV shows where hundreds of illuminating lanterns fly up in the sky.
 But did you know this festival has a rich historical and traditional value in Asia, particularly China?

 If you don’t know much about the Sky Lantern Festival, there’s nothing to worry about.
 This guide will cover its history, cultural significance, and celebration date.
 Without any further ado, let’s dig in!

-Part 1: Why Do People Celebrate the Lantern Festival?
+Why Do People Celebrate the Lantern Festival?

 Well, it is a part of the Chinese New Year celebrations.
 Also known as the Spring Festival, it holds a rich value in Chinese culture.
 It starts at the beginning of the year’s spring season.
-The Lantern Festival (Yuanxiao Festival) is said to be the last day of these celebrations.
+The Lantern Festival (Yuan xiao Festival) is said to be the last day of these celebrations.

-Part 2: How Old Is The Lantern Festival?
+How Old Is The Lantern Festival?

 Chinese culture has deep roots in history, dating back thousands of years.
 And the Lantern Festival is no different.
 It is said to be at least 2,000 years old, with connections to Buddha and a certain Jade Emperor.